GreyKeenan/dukesup/index.md

 Playing Your CASTLE
 --------------------------------------------------

+This is a special move you can use to end the game.

 You cannot intentionally eliminate your own CASTLE to end the game.
 However, you can attempt to play your own CASTLE in order to take the opponent's.
 You must take the opponent's CASTLE in this turn.